Ikarahman18/loveEnigma/README.md

 Love Enigma System
 1. Overview :
 a.
 LoveEnigma is a web-based application designed to analyze and process WhatsApp messages using Streamlit.
-Users can simply copy and paste their chat history into the app, and it will extract meaningful insights, trends, or patterns from the conversation.
+Users can simply copy and paste their chat ohistory into the app, and it will extract meaningful insights, trends, or patterns from the conversation.
 The app may offer features like sentiment analysis, keyword extraction to help users better understand their interactions.
 With an intuitive interface, LoveEnigma makes it easy for anyone to explore their WhatsApp conversations in a new and insightful way—whether for fun, self-reflection, or deeper communication analysis.
 2. System Features:
 a.
 Text Preprocessing